 What subdivisions are in the Station Camp school zone in Hendersonville TN?

-The top Station Camp subdivisions by volume include Millstone (29 closings), Saundersville Station (13), Stonecrest (8), and Stonecrest Townhomes (7).
-Station Camp zone homes carried a median of $585,000 with a median year built of 2015.
-About 76 percent of Station Camp closings included an HOA.
+The top Station Camp subdivisions by volume include Millstone with 29 closings and Saundersville Station with about 30 closings counting its phase sections, followed by Stonecrest, Country Hills, River Chase, and Wynbrooke.
+Station Camp zone homes carried a median of $580,000 with a median year built of 2014, and about 77 percent of closings included an HOA.

 What does the Hendersonville High School zone offer buyers on a tighter budget?

-The HHS zone is the most accessible entry point in Hendersonville, with a $450,000 median and older homes averaging 1,989 square feet with a median year built of 1986.
-Only 45 percent of HHS closings included an HOA.
+The HHS zone is the most accessible entry point in Hendersonville, with a $455,938 median and older homes averaging 2,064 square feet and a median year built of 1986.
+Only about 44 percent of HHS closings included an HOA, the lowest of any zone.
 For buyers who want Hendersonville without the premium pricing, the HHS zone offers established neighborhoods with older stock and lower overall carrying costs.

 How does price per square foot compare between Hendersonville school zones?

-Beech zone came in at a median of $234 per square foot, HHS at $227, and Station Camp at $223.
-The PPSF gap between zones is tighter than the median price gap suggests, because Beech zone homes are also larger: 2,600 square feet versus 1,989 in the HHS zone.
-Buyers are paying more per square foot and getting more square footage in the Beech zone, which compounds the total cost difference.
+Beech zone came in at a median of $233 per square foot, HHS at $227, and Station Camp at $223.
+The per-square-foot gap between zones is tighter than the median price gap suggests, because Beech and Station Camp homes are also larger, around 2,600 square feet versus 2,064 in the HHS zone.
+Buyers in the Beech zone pay slightly more per foot and get more square footage, which compounds the total cost difference.

 Has the Beech zone appreciated more than other zones in Hendersonville?